Access Control

 2. Equifax Data Breach (2017)

-The Equifax data breach in 2017 exposed personal information of approximately 147 million people.
+The Equifax data breach in 2017 exposed the personal information of approximately 147 million people.
 The breach was due, in part, to insufficient access controls on their databases.
 Attackers exploited a vulnerability in a web application and gained administrative access to several databases.
 Lack of proper access controls and monitoring allowed the attackers to extract vast amounts of sensitive data and go undetected for months.

 3. Capital One Data Breach (2019)